WithoutHaste/WithoutHaste.Drawing.Shapes/documentation/LineSegment.md

 # LineSegment

-Line segment from point A to point B.
+Line segment from point A to point B. Immutable.

 Base Type: [Line](Line.md)